wrljet/hercules-helper/README.md

    wget https://github.com/wrljet/hercules-helper/archive/master.zip
 ```

-You will have to mark the bash scripts as executable before running them.
+You shouldn't have to mark the bash scripts as executable before running them.
-(with chmod +x)
+They hopefully will clone ready to run.

 Please don't run this process as root.
 The scripts will prompt for your
 sudo password where required.